liujiage/spark-toprank/README.md

 # spark-toprank
-Spark Lab uses Python to run Spark job on Spark standalone, the task to calculate the top rank of review goods,  the goods data are downloaded from AWS.
+Spark Lab uses Python Spark RDD to run Spark job on Spark standalone, the task to calculate the top rank of review goods,  the goods data are downloaded from AWS.
 <pre>
 1.Lab environment
 1 laptop